Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Introduction

-\paragraph{Input model and problem definition} The computational problem we consider is to simulate the dynamics generated by \cref{eq:qme-intro}, which consists of an initial state preparation problem and a target state approximation problem.
-More formally, we formulate the problem as follows. \begin{problem}[Simulating non-Markovian open quantum systems] Consider the dynamics defined by \cref{eq:qme-intro}.
-For any initial state $\rho_S(0)$ of the system, evolution time $t$, and precision parameter $\epsilon$, we need to \begin{enumerate} \item prepare the initial state $\Gamma(0)$ as in \cref{eq:gamma0-intro}, and \item produce a quantum state $\widetilde{\rho}_S(t)$ for the system so that the trace-distance between this state and the upper-left block of $\Gamma(t)$, which is $\rho_S(t)$, is at most $\epsilon$, where $\Gamma(t)$ is the (unnormalized) state of evolving \cref{eq:qme-intro} for time $t$ with initial state $\Gamma(0)$. \end{enumerate} \end{problem}
+\paragraph{Input model and simulation problem} The computational problem we consider is to simulate the dynamics generated by \cref{eq:qme-intro}, which consists of an initial state preparation problem and a target state approximation problem.
+More formally, we formulate the problem as follows. \begin{problem}[Simulating non-Markovian open quantum systems] Consider the dynamics defined by \cref{eq:qme-intro}. {Suppose we are given access to some efficient descriptions of the operators in \cref{eq:qme-intro}.} For any initial state $\rho_S(0)$ of the system, evolution time $t$, and precision parameter $\epsilon$, we need to \begin{enumerate} \item prepare the initial state $\Gamma(0)$ as in \cref{eq:gamma0-intro}, and \item produce a quantum state $\widetilde{\rho}_S(t)$ for the system so that the trace-distance between this state and the upper-left block of $\Gamma(t)$, which is $\rho_S(t)$, is at most $\epsilon$, where $\Gamma(t)$ is the (unnormalized) state of evolving \cref{eq:qme-intro} for time $t$ with initial state $\Gamma(0)$. \end{enumerate} \end{problem}

 To solve this simulation problem, we need \emph{efficient descriptions} of the operators in \cref{eq:qme-intro}.
 The most straightforward input model is to assume that we are given these efficient descriptions directly.
-In the literature of simulating Markovian open quantum systems~\cite{KBG11,CL17,CW17}, some efficient access to Lindblad operators was assumed.
-However, this straightforward input model is often not physically feasible: in many cases, we only have low-level information about the system, such as the system Hamiltonian and the system part of interaction Hamiltonians, while high-level information such as descriptions of the operators in \cref{eq:qme-intro} is not readily available.
-In this work, we consider a low-level input model, \ie, we only assume information that arises in \cref{eq: htot-intro}, which is more convenient in real-world applications.
-In particular, when we consider Hamiltonians such as $H_S$ and $S_{\alpha}$, we use a widely-used input model that has been recently introduced by Low and Chuang~\cite{LC19}, and Chakraborty, Gily{\'e}n, and Jeffery~\cite{CGJ19} --- the block-encodings of Hamiltonians.
-Roughly speaking, a block-encoding with normalizing factor $\alpha$ of a matrix $A$ is a unitary $U$ whose upper-left block is $A/\alpha$.
-This input model is general enough to include almost all efficient representations that arises in physics applications, including linear combinations of tensor products of Paulis, sparse-access oracles, and local Hamiltonians.
+Such assumptions have been made in the literature of simulating Markovian open quantum systems~\cite{KBG11,CL17,CW17}.
+However, this straightforward input model is often not physically feasible: In many cases, we only have low-level information about the system, such as the system Hamiltonian and the system part of interaction Hamiltonians {in \cref{eq: htot-intro}}, while high-level information such as descriptions of the operators in \cref{eq:qme-intro} is not readily available.
+With this practical consideration in mind, we work with a low-level input model, \ie, we only assume information that arises in \cref{eq: htot-intro}, which is more convenient in real-world applications.